-The Wharton County Junior College Associate Degree Nursing program is pursuing initial accreditation from the National League of Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW 8th Floor, Washington, DC 20037; phone 202-909-2500.
+The Wharton County Junior College Associate Degree Nursing program is nationally accredited by the National League of Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW 8th Floor, Washington, DC 20037.

 Wharton Main Campus offers acceptance once a year for the Fall Semester.
-Application comes out in November and the deadline is the first Wednesday of March.
+Application comes out in November and the deadline is the third Wednesday of March.

 Sugar Land Campus offers acceptance once a year for the Spring semester.
-Application comes out in April and the deadline is the first Wednesday of August.
+Application comes out in April and the deadline is the third Wednesday of August.

 We offer two program tracks leading to the Associate of Applied Science Degree (A.A.S.) in Nursing.